vitathemes/shoppe/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Shelly is distributed under the terms of the GNU GPL version 2.0
+Shoppe is distributed under the terms of the GNU GPL version 2.0

-Shelly bundles the following third-party resources:
+Shoppe bundles the following third-party resources:

 Dashicons by WordPress
 License: GNU GPLv2, https://www.gnu.org/licenses/old-licenses/gpl-2.0.html